Record Audio on Windows 10 DAW

 PC users have been long-suffering using Windows for recording audio.
 Not to say that Windows doesn’t work.
 But with a combination of ill-informed Apple users saying things like Apple is more elegant, or Apple is for artists.
 And PC’s not configured for audio recording the myth stuck.

 Well with Windows 7 & 8 and especially Windows 10 which was released July 29, 2015, more of the audio hardware and software manufacturers are making their software Windows compliant.
 Building driver support and Windows is making many drivers native to it’s OS, like Thunderbolt.

 Apple Abandoned the music industry

-Since Windows 10 release more musicians have begun to realize that Apple has all but abandoned them and the music industry no longer making computers powerful enough to power their studios and the software needed to run a home recording studio let alone a pro studio.
+Since Windows 10 release more musicians have begun to realize that Apple has all but abandoned (maybe they went fishing?) them, and the music industry.
+No longer making computers powerful enough to power their studios and the software needed to run a home recording studio let alone a pro studio.